google/zetasql/docs/functions-and-operators.md

     specified or if neither is specified,
     the NULL values are included in the result.
-1.  `HAVING MAX` or `HAVING MIN`: Restricts the set of rows that the function aggregates to those having a value for `expression2` equal to the maximum or minimum value for `expression2`.
-The  maximum or minimum value is equal to the result of `MAX(expression2)` or `MIN(expression2)`.
-This clause ignores `NULL` values when computing the maximum or minimum value unless `expression2` evaluates to `NULL` for all rows.
+1.  `HAVING MAX` or `HAVING MIN`: Restricts the set of rows that the function aggregates by a maximum or minimum value.
+See [HAVING MAX and HAVING MIN clause][max_min_clause] for details.
-    This clause is not compatible with the `OVER` clause.
-This clause does not support the following data types:
-    `ARRAY`
-    `STRUCT`
-    `PROTO`
 1.  `ORDER BY`: Specifies the order of the values.
     *   For each sort key, the default sort direction is `ASC`.
     *   NULLs: In the context of the `ORDER BY` clause, NULLs are the minimum